|TIME||TUESDAY (KATA)||THURSDAY (KUMITÉ)|

 Katas are pre-arranged sets of various movements including stances, blocks, and strikes that vary in complexity from basic to advanced.
 These forms teach students the fundamental movements of karate and the control that comes with learning these foundational elements.

 Karate classes are memorization intensive.
 Students are expected to retain past knowledge in order to progress in rank.
 The examinations and testings that are conducted are cumulative.
-Due to the rigorous memorization that is expected, students revisit past knowledge and concepts regularly at Review classes.
+Due to the rigorous memorization that is expected, students revisit past knowledge and concepts regularly.